ForestSAT 2028: Request for Proposals

 • Must be willing to sign a Conference Host Agreement with ForestSAT.
 This includes contractual obligations as hosts (including financial obligations) and lays out the responsibilities of the host and ForestSAT.
 An example of the hosting contract is available here.
 Please note that exact terms of the hosting contract may change through discussion between ForestSAT and the selected host.

-• It would be helpful if proposing teams have attended a previous ForestSAT conference or plan to attend ForestSAT 2026 in Gainesville, Florida.
+• It would be helpful if proposing teams have attended a previous ForestSAT conference or plan to attend ForestSAT 2026 in Gainesville, Florida, USA.

 Please contact us with any questions you might have at forestsat@forestsat.com.